 AI-powered engineering workflows

-I want to be careful here.
 AI doesn’t make the underlying work better.
 It doesn’t make my judgment sharper, my code cleaner, or my decisions more correct.
-Those parts are still on me.
 What it changes is the friction around the work.
-And the friction was, it turns out, a much bigger drag on quality than I’d have admitted.

-This post is about which parts of the daily loop AI handles well, which parts still need human judgment, and the small reorganization of effort that follows when the friction drops.
+This post is about which parts of the daily loop AI handles well, which parts still need human judgment, and what changes when the friction drops enough for the loop to run every day.

 The loop, in plain terms